step-/find-n-run/usr/share/doc/findnrun/plugin.md

     <command> | findnrun-formatter -- [ <formatter-options> ]
 ```

-If tap-command outputs single records, that is, the records don't include "|" (pipe), then do include `-O s` formatter option. "-O s" tells the formatter not to decode each tap-record in detail.
+If tap-command outputs single records, that is, the records don't include "|" (pipe), then do include option `-O s`, which tells the formatter not to decode each tap-record in detail.
 If the source default icon is non-null, include `-I "${ICON}"`.

 Run `findnrun-formatter -- -h` for usage information.
-Note again those two dashes in the formatter command line: they are required because the formatter is a gawk script.
+Note again the double dashes in the formatter command line: they are required before any other options.

 ### Plugin performance